 - Town Talk Diner

 It’s not just a breakfast nook!
 Walk into Town Talk and be greeted with a happy yell from the back bar.
 It’s kitschy, with brushed aluminum and a deco flair that you would not expect to hold masterful recipes and house made ingredients.
 But that’s what you will find.
 I recommend the Jackson Pollock with it’s drips and swirls of basil oil, or the Grassy Knoll—a cocktail with a refreshing herbal slant.
 The last time I was there, they were working on their own ginger ale.
 At Town Talk, you get great cocktails without feeling drippingly fancy.
 It’s fun and delicious and the food is good too (duck bombs anyone?).
 Don’t forget an Adult Malt for dessert.

-Of all the places you can order a cocktail in the Twin Cities I only came up with five—well, four if you don't include your own home—that deserved to be among the best.
-Now, I'll admit I have not had a drink everywhere, so if there is a bar you think I need to visit or a location that deserves to be on my list, please comment below and tell me why.
+Of all the places you can order a cocktail in the Twin Cities we only came up with five—well, four if you don’t include your own home—that deserved to be among the best.
+Now, we’ll admit we have not had a drink everywhere, so if there is a bar you think we need to visit or a location that deserves to be on the list, please comment below and tell us why.
 Do they make their own bitters?
 Are they infusing gin with pineapple?
-Once you sample what is possible from a great cocktail bar, you can make your own list, but I think these places will end up at the top.
-It's no wonder that sometimes staff will work shifts at several of these locations.
-It may take more than a good signature cocktail to compete with this list, but it makes me wonder why most places don't even try.
-I suppose a lot depends on the type of customer they attract or on economics, but shouldn't everyone at least be using fresh citrus?
-It's funny how hard we try to return to the way things were—when the cocktail was first created and some things had to be house made.
-I guess it takes a century to realize that the paths to some great things have no shortcuts.
+Once you sample what is possible from a great cocktail bar, you can make your own list, but we think these places will end up at the top.
+It’s no wonder that sometimes staff will work shifts at several of these locations.
+It may take more than a good signature cocktail to compete with this list, but it makes me wonder why most places don’t even try.
+We suppose a lot depends on the type of customer they attract or on economics, but shouldn’t everyone at least be using fresh citrus?
+It’s funny how hard we try to return to the way things were—when the cocktail was first created and some things had to be house made.
+It takes a century to realize that the paths to some great things have no shortcuts.